-There are several treatment options for melanoma, depending on the extent of the disease and the patient’s age and general health.
+There are several treatment options for melanoma, depending on the extent of the disease and the person’s age and general health.
 Below is an overview of potential treatment options for melanoma.

-This is the usual treatment for melanoma that has not spread to different organs.
-A surgeon removes the tumor and some normal tissue surrounding it to reduce the chance that cancer cells will remain in the area.
+Surgery is the most common treatment for melanoma that has not spread to different organs.
+A surgeon removes the tumor and some normal tissue surrounding it to reduce the chance that cancer cells will remain in the area and grow again.

 The amount of surrounding skin removed depends on the thickness of the melanoma and how invasive it is.
 If a large area of tissue is removed, the surgeon may do a skin graft.
 In this case, skin from another part of the body is used to replace the skin that was removed.